EljakimHerrewijnen/ghidra_assistant/ga_plugin/Readme.md

 # GA Plugin
+UNUSED UNUSED, use:
 Basic skeleton for *maybe* a ghidra plugin for the ghidra assistant.

 ## Usage
 Should work with vscode.